xcflab/HiPlex-GGA/README.md

 - splitting coding DNA sequences into Golden Gate fragments;
 - adding pool adapters, subpool barcodes, sequence barcodes, and enzyme sites.

-This public release focuses only on oligo / Golden Gate assembly design.
-It does not include real experimental datasets, NGS/PacBio analysis, DNWorks batch pipelines, or overlap PCR / two-oligo assembly workflows.

 ## Installation

 Clone the repository and install it into a Python environment: